MrBwoken/PatchmaDX/README.md

 ## Overview

-Patchma DX EDITION introduces **Permadeath** and enhanced **rig support** for a unique scripting experience.
+Patchma DX introduces **Permadeath** and enhanced **rig support** for a unique scripting experience.
-We love your feedback—feel free to drop your suggestions in the [Issues](https://github.com/MrBwoken/PatchmaPDEDITION/issues) section, and pull requests are always welcome!
+We love your feedback—feel free to drop your suggestions in the [Issues](https://github.com/MrBwoken/PatchmaDXEDITION/issues) section, and pull requests are always welcome!

 ---